-The Group entered into EUR loans to buy properties in The Netherlands for the period between 2009 and 2017.
-The loan interests either vary between one to three months EURIBOR + 2.2-2.7% or are at fixed rates varying between 3.43% and 4.32%.
-In 2014 the interest of the variable interest mortgage loans, except for the smaller loan of EUR 3.75 million, ranged between 3.3% to 3.64%.
-Additionally the lending bank charge a 0.7% interest guarantee with respect to mortgage loan I. A fixed amount was paid to reduce the interest risk associated with mortgage loan II.
+The Group entered into EUR loans to buy properties in The Netherlands for the period between 2009 and 2020.
+The loan interests either vary between one to three months EURIBOR + 2.26-2.70% or are at fixed rates varying between 3.27% and 7.25%.
+The interest risks of the variable interest mortgage loans are limited between 3.30% and 3.64%.
+Additionally the lending bank charges a 0.70% interest guarantee with respect to mortgage loan I. A fixed amount was paid to reduce the interest risk associated with mortgage loan II.
 The Fotex Group transferred four formerly intra-group loans which are uncovered as part of the compensation for acquiring its 100% participation in Plaza Park Kft.
 Accordingly, from 1 July 2011, the transferred loans qualify as related party loans from the Group's perspective.
 These loans bear a fixed interest rate of 7.25% per annum.